shafiekdavids/node-challenge-london-mini-guide/README.md

 |  /:city/doctors   |  returns doctors list for :city   |
 | /:city /hospitals | returns hospitals list for :city  |

-### server level 500
+### Server Level 500

-- make all of that in one single route as:
+Make all of that in one single route as:

 |      route       |              result              |
 | :--------------: | :------------------------------: |
 | /:city/:category | returns :category list for :city |

-### server level 999
+### Server Level 999

-- you have the full control over this level.
+You have the full control over this level

-- some suggestions:
+Some suggestions:

-  - add new cities.
+  - Add new cities.
-  - add routes to add entries to our data.
+  - Add routes to add entries to our data.
-  - make sure that you are saving the entered values to the `json` file.
+  - Make sure that you are saving the entered values to the `json` file.

-## client
+## Client

-- you need to implement your client (or front-end) logic using `react.js`.
+- You need to implement your client (or front-end) logic using `react.js`.

-### client level 100
+### Client Level 100

+In this level should you should

-- display a title in the center.
+- Display a title in the center.
-- display the cities dropdown menu.
+- Display the cities dropdown menu.
-- display a categories' buttons.
+- Display a categories' buttons.
-- display table with dummy data.
+- Display table with dummy data.

-### client level 200
+### Client Level 200

+In this level you should

-- make sure that selecting a city will update the state.
+- Make sure that selecting a city will update the state.
-- make sure that clicking on a specific category will activate it (distingush it from ither buttons).
+- Make sure that clicking on a specific category will activate it
+  - Distingush it from other buttons).
-- show an error if user tried to choose a category before chosing a city
+- Show an error if user tried to choose a category before chosing a city

 ![show an error if user tried to choose a category before chosing a city](https://i.imgur.com/vVPsMUe.png)

-### client level 300
+### Client Level 300

+In this level you should

-- make fetch request to your server on a specific city.
+- Make fetch request to your server for a specific city.
-- choosing any categorey will display the data specified to thar city in the table.
+- Choosing any categorey will display the data specified to thar city in the table.
-- add loading spin while you're fetching your server.
+- Add loading spin while you're fetching your server.

-### client level 500
+### Client Level 500

+In this level you should

-- make city selection dynamic.
+- Make city selection dynamic.
-- selecting a city then selecting a category should displays the data of the selected city in the table.
+- Selecting a city then selecting a category should displays the data of the selected city in the table.

-### client level 999
+### Client Level 999

-- you have the full control over this level.
+You have the full control over this level!

-- some suggestions:
+Some suggestions

   - add a little page contains some data about each city.
   - form for adding more entries to the data.